malkaviano/expressionresolver/README.md

-# Expression Resolver for custom querying a collection
+# Expression Resolver

+It was originally created for custom querying a collection

 Static type check and customizable filtering for collections, based on json input filter your collections with on the fly created queries.